Anne De Salvo: Life and career

 Often playing "wise-cracking New York characters", among De Salvo's best known roles are Woody Allen's sister in Stardust Memories, and Vicky DeStefano, Tony Danza's fiancée in Taxi.
 In 1991, she co-starred alongside Ray Sharkey in the ABC sitcom The Man in the Family.
-In 1997, she got a CableACE Award nomination for her guest starring role in Lifetime Women's Festival: Women Without Implants.
+In 1997, she received a CableACE Award nomination for her guest starring role in Lifetime Women's Festival: Women Without Implants.
 In 2001, De Salvo made her screenwriting and directorial debut with The Amati Girls.